 A workers’ compensation nurse case manager are registered nurses.
 They are hired by the workers’ compensation insurance company or by a self-insured employer to evaluate the medical needs of the injured worker.
 They may also work for a specialized treatment doctor who is providing medical care to the employee.
 For some extreme and catastrophic injuries that the employee may deal with due to a workplace accident, a doctor may take on the role of the workers’ compensation nurse case manager.

-The workers’ compensation nurse case manager role is to help provide medical resources so the injured employee can obtain the right medical care for their conditions.
+In New York, the workers’ compensation nurse case manager role is to help provide medical resources so the injured employee can obtain the right medical care for their conditions.
 The nurse case manager also serves as a liaison.
 They coordinate medical information that if provided to the injured worker, the workers’ compensation insurance company, the employer, and the doctors.
 The workers’ compensation nurse case manager helps the flow of medical information and treatment authorizations between the injured worker and the workers’ compensation insurance company.

-Issues Experienced with Workers Compensation Nurse Case Managers
+Issues Experienced with Workers Compensation Nurse Case Managers in New York

 For some workers’ compensation nurse case managers, their main function is to ensure that the injured worker gets the required medical treatment they need to prevent the injury or sickness from becoming worse.
 They also help to educate the employee about medical treatments and what the employers role is in helping the employee recover so the worker can return to their job.
 Unfortunately, due to the fact that many workers’ compensation nurse case managers work for the insurance company or the self-insured employer, the nurse case manager may feel obligated to get the worker back on the job as quickly as possible before it is medically recommended by the worker’s doctor.